Contact Us

 • Entangled photon sources to produce entanglement on each individual node

-• Quantum memories to store quantum information on the nodes
+• Quantum memories to store information on the nodes

 • CNOT gates for an entanglement purification protocol, which we will discuss later.